 To successfully implement these goals, we manage nearly all of the Group’s internal financing centrally via ALTANA AG.
-To this end, cash pools for all of the important currency areas have been set up.
+To this end, cash pools are set up for all of the important currency areas.

 This financing structure offers ALTANA the flexibility it needs to appropriately take advantage of short-term or investment-intensive growth opportunities.
 The distribution of the maturities of the financing instruments we use enables us to optimally control repayment of liabilities with inflows from operating cash flow.

 We continue to use off-balance-sheet financing instruments to a very limited extent.
 These include purchasing commitments, operating leasing commitments, and guarantees for pension plans.
-Details on the existing financing instruments are provided in the Notes to the Consolidated Financial Statements.
+Details on the existing financing instruments are provided in the online Consolidated Financial Statements.

 ALTANA determines the change in the company’s value via the key figure ALTANA Value Added (AVA).
-In the 2015 fiscal year, we made a substantial contribution to the development of our company’s value again.
+In the 2017 fiscal year, we made a very positive contribution to our company’s value again.